 This guide will help you know if your child is on the right track, and give you helpful ideas for boosting those reading skills.
 To start, here’s what to expect during these ages!

-By the end of kindergarten, your child will be expected to...
+By the end of kindergarten, most children will be able to...

 recognize and name all upper- and lowercase letters in the alphabet

 with prompting and support, identify the main topic in a text